University of Wisconsin TSA 403(b) Program Information

 What is a TSA Plan?

 A tax-sheltered annuity (TSA) plan is a retirement savings program authorized by section 403(b) of the Internal Revenue Code for employees of educational institutions, churches, and certain non-profit agencies.
 It allows eligible employees to set aside up to virtually 100% of their income for retirement.

-The UW TSA Plan is for supplemental retirement savings and participation is voluntary.
+The UW TSA Program is for supplemental retirement savings and participation is voluntary.
 You make the entire contribution.
 There is no employer match.
 For most employees, the University contributes to the Wisconsin Retirement System, the state’s primary pension plan.

 All permanent, project, and Limited Term Employees (LTEs) of the University of Wisconsin as well as rehired annuitants, student hourly employees, and graduate assistants – with the exception of some employees-in-training, fellows, and interns – are eligible to participate.

 Why should I invest with the TSA Program?

 There are four important reasons to participate in the UW TSA Program:

 - It’s an easy way to accumulate additional savings you will need to supplement your retirement income.

 - You can make either pre-tax or Roth after-tax contributions or a combination of both options.

 - It is a flexible, low-cost program with a wide array of investment options.